yoannisj/propref-parser/Readme.md

 Signature: `function( props, key, options ) { /*...*/ }`
     - `props` context properties used to resolve given key
     - `key` absolute key to resolve
-    - `options` current *CrossRefObj* options
+    - `options` current *PropRefParser* options

 **Important**: This option is required, otherwise referenced property keys can not be resolved.
 Omitting it will throw an error.

 `options.parser` (Function) \[null\]

-Custom parser function, ran whenever the CrossRefObject is parsing a property value.
+Custom parser function, ran whenever the PropRefParser is parsing a property value.
 Signature: `funcion( props, value, options ) { /* ... */`
     - `props` context properties used to resolve given key
     - `value` value that is being parsed (with property refernces resolved!)
-    - `options` current *CrossRefObj* options
+    - `options` current *PropRefParser* options

 **Important**: Referenced property values are already resolved in the value passed as second argument to custom parser functions.